Charles Mordaunt, 3rd Earl of Peterborough: Sole commander of land forces

 He led English and Dutch troops in Spain.
 He was created the sole commander of the land forces in April 1705 and joint commander with Sir Cloudesley Shovell of the fleet on 1 May, after he had been reinstated a member of the privy council on 29 March.
 He arrived at Lisbon on 20 June 1705, sailed for Barcelona that August on an expedition for the conquest of Catalonia, and began to besiege the city.
 For some weeks, the operations were not prosecuted with vigour and Peterborough urged that the fleet should transport the troops to Italy, but the energetic counsels of the Archduke Charles of Austria at last prevailed and by 14 October the city fell into his hands.

+According to the Encyclopedia Britannica 1911:

-It is difficult to understand the action of Peterborough during this campaign, unless on the supposition that he was out of sympathy with the movement for placing an Austrian prince on the throne of Spain.
+"It is difficult to understand the action of Peterborough during this campaign, unless on the supposition that he was out of sympathy with the movement for placing an Austrian prince on the throne of Spain.
 When Charles determined upon uniting with Lord Galway's troops and marching to Madrid, the advice of Peterborough again hindered his progress.
 At first, he urged an advance by Valencia as supplies had there been collected, then he withdrew this statement; afterwards, he delayed for some weeks to join Galway, who was in need of succour, but ultimately reached the camp on 6 August.

-The leaders of the army differed in their views, and Lord Peterborough was recalled to England to explain his conduct in March 1707.
-He was charged with incompetence and exceeding his authority, and his actions became the subject of partisan controversy between the Tories, who supported him, and the Whigs, who did not.